 The Best Resin 3D Printers You can Buy - Top SLA Printers

 Although resin printers still can run in the thousands, an increasing number of budget SLA printers populate the 3D printing space.
 Additionally, the ease of use coupled with the high-quality of resin prints makes SLA printing arguably better than filament printing.
 Nevertheless, there are tons of FDM printers which rock.
-The Alfawise u30 Pro is an awesome, affordable filament printer, as is the Creality Ender 3 Pro.
+The Anet ET4 is an awesome, affordable filament printer, as is the Creality Ender 3 Pro.

 Confused about 3D printing?
 Check out these 3D printer myths debunked!